HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

 ```

 Now we define a fitness function which assigns a non-zero value to each
-player in a given state.
-A higher fitness represents a player who is performing
+player in a given state $\textbf{v}$.
+A higher fitness represents a player who is
-"better" in a given state.
-An example of this would be the function we use for
+performing "better" in a state.
+An example of this would be the function we use
-the homogeneous public goods game with contribution $\alpha$ and selection
+for the homogeneous public goods game with contribution $\alpha$ and selection
 intensity $\omega$ (in order to ensure positivity).

 $$